tumaer/SciML/README.md

 # *Scientific Machine Learning for Engineers*

-All lecture and exercise materials related to this course will be uploaded here.
+These are the lecture and exercise materials related to *Introduction to Scientific Machine Learning for Engineers* at TUM.
+Full, readable version at [https://tumaer.github.io/SciML](https://tumaer.github.io/SciML)

 ## Exercise Setup